Take advantage of these free and confidential consultations.

 Q. What is “Let’s Talk?”

 A. “Let’s Talk” is a program that provides easy access to informal and confidential consultations with counselors from the Student Counseling Service.
-There are two “Let’s Talk” sites (see below).
+There are three “Let’s Talk” sites (see above).
 There is no appointment or fee necessary.
 If you prefer, you do not have to give your name.

 Q. What happens at a visit to “Let’s Talk?”